eduru-shiva/faq-chatbot-ai-fullstack/README.md

 _Note:_

-- Ensure that the package names (e.g., `google-generativeai`, `pinecone-client`, `phi-ai`) match the ones available on PyPI or your internal package names.
+- Ensure that the package names (e.g., `google-generativeai`, `pinecone-client`, `phidata`) match the ones available on PyPI or your internal package names.
 - If you encounter issues with any of the packages, check the documentation or use appropriate version specifiers.